neo-project/neo-dev-portal/tutorials/2026-02-12-neow3j-sdk-quickstart/index.md

 __Neo-Express__

 Neo-Express is a tool for setting up local private blockchains for development purposes.
 You will use it to learn how to interact with a Neo blockchain using the neow3j SDK.
 It requires .NET Core installed on your machine.
-Step through the Neo-Express installation section [here](https://github.com/neo-project/neo-express#installation) to set it up.
+Step through the [Neo-Express installation](https://github.com/neo-project/neo-express#installation) section to set it up.

 ### Development Environment